You'll take your practical driving assessment with an ACT Government Licence Examiner using your own vehicle.

 If your vehicle type was listed in the ACCC’s compulsory recall for Takata alpha airbags you’ll need to produce a document from the manufacturer stating the airbag has been replaced.

-If your vehicle does not comply with any of the above requirements, you will not be able to undertake your assessment and you will need to re-book for the next available appointment.
+If your vehicle doesn't meet these requirements, you will not be able to do your assessment.
+You'll need to re-book and pay again.

-The ACT Government Licence Examiner will tell you if you’ve passed the assessment and they will update the driving registration database.
-You will receive an email confirming your results.
+The ACT Government Licence Examiner will tell you if you’ve passed the assessment and they'll update the driving registration database.
+You'll receive an email confirming your results.

 Visit an Access Canberra Service Centre and bring: